pathakravi/angular2020/README.md

 Angular Descriptions
 1. Angular - Anglar is a Javascrit framwork which allows us to create reactive Single Page applications(SPA).
-Javascript changes the DOM by changing the HTML coede during runtime.
+(Note: index.html is the single page that is served) Javascript changes the DOM by changing the HTML coede during runtime.
 URL to learn and grow together with like minded people : https://discord.gg/gxvEWGU